CartoDB/carto-vl/docs/guides/00-introduction.md

 * **Style with expressions**: learn about the foundational pieces of styling properties in CARTO VL, the use of expressions and the visualization API.
 * **Data-driven visualizations (part 1)**: get introduced to the `ramp` expression and explore its use to match inputs to values over a variety of data properties.
 * **Data-driven visualizations (part 2)**: build upon the use of `ramp` and explore its use for a wider variety of map types.
-* **Spatial aggregations**: explore the use of spatial aggregation functions to extract and visualize a variety of values from your datasets.
+* **Aggregation and data summaries**: explore the use of aggregation functions to extract and visualize a variety of values from your datasets.
 * **Zoom-based styles**: learn how to take advantage of features for zoom-based styling for multi-scale thematic mapping.
 * **Animated visualizations**: learn how to make animated maps that tell a story by gaining a better understanding of animation parameters.
 * **Add interactivity and events**: learn how to add user interactions to make your visualization more dynamic and provide a richer experience for the end-user.